Tensor Renormalization Group Calculations of Partition-Function Ratios: Numerical Results

 The critical phenomena of the three-state Potts model are described by the minimal model with central charge $c = 4/5$~\cite{dotsenko1984critical}.
 Its modular invariant partition function is non-diagonal and given by

 The universal values of $X$'s of the three-state are listed in Table~\ref{tab:universal_values}.

 Figure~\ref{fig:3potts} shows the size dependence of $X_1$ and $X_2$ on the three-state Potts model, which is similar to that of the Ising model.
 The values of both $X_1$ and $X_2$ near the critical temperature are close to the universal values predicted by CFT.
 The data at criticality converge to unity in the thermodynamic limit, indicating that the system belongs to the disordered phase.
 This incorrect behavior is because the estimated transition temperature from BWTRG with $\chi=144$ is lower than the true critical temperature.
 We obtain $\Tc(\chi) / \Tc = 1 - 2.76 \times 10^{-7}$ at $\chi=144$ by searching for the critical temperature using the bisection method.
+From the FSS analysis of the $X_1$ data in Fig.~\ref{fig:3potts}, we obtain the critical exponent $1/\nu = 1.23$.
+The exact solution is $1/\nu = 6/5 = 1.2$, and the accuracy is improved compared to the value $1/\nu\sim 1.3$ obtained from the FSS analysis of the Binder parameter using HOTRG~\cite{morita2019calculation}.
+This improvement is largely attributable to the fact that calculations with larger bond dimensions are possible by suppressing the computational cost with BWTRG.